-I suffer from a chronic illness and that impacts my ability to do all the things that I want to do, so saying I am a writer and a photographer and an arts consultant is actually quite focused compared to what I used to be.
+I suffer from a chronic illness and that impacts my ability to do all the things that I want to do, so saying I am a writer, photographer and musician is actually quite focused compared to what I used to be.
 Amazing really.

 Chronic illness & disability

 EDS-HT is a bit of a sod to be honest, it affects the collagen, which is in just about every part of your body.
 It comes with chronic pain and fatigue and deeply affects my life, although I have just about learned to have a good life with it.
-A lot of that has been down to surrendering to God.
+A lot of that has been down to surrendering to it, rather than fighting it.
 None the less I would have it taken away in an instance if I could.
 You can read more here.

 And the rest….

 I am a deeply spiritual creative soul.
 However, this side of myself is in conflict with the old me who was on track to be a director at 30, wearing suits and taking no nonsense.
 Even now, almost ten years on from that life I still struggle with it.
 The voice that tells me to get on and make a spreadsheet and do things in the most efficient way.
-I am a deeply technical person, which is why I provide practical consultancy for business and individuals.
+I am a deeply technical person, which is why I code, do photography and music.